How to divide and repot a waterlily

 2. Use hard rhizome only - discard any soft and mushy portions on pruning.

-3. Fill a mesh basket about two-thirds full of aquatic soil or clay garden soil.
+1. Fill a large mesh basket about two-thirds full of aquatic soil or clay garden soil.
 Wet soil works best.

-5. Place the rhizome on the mound and spread the roots out over the top of the soil so they are not under the rhizome in a squashed lump.
+4. Place the rhizome piece on the mound and spread the roots out over the top of the soil so they are not under the rhizome in a squashed lump.

-You can add more than one small rhizome to a large basket with the growing tips facing in different directions.
+5. You can add more than one small rhizome to a large basket with the growing tips planted at an angle & facing in different directions.

-Each should have ts roots spread around the basket.
+Each should have its roots spread around the basket.

 6. Add soil to cover the roots and around the rhizome.
-Do not bury the tip of the rhizome.
+Do not bury the tip of the rhizome(s).

-The point of the crown should have no soil on it or it will have difficulty sprouting new leaves.
+The point of the crown should have no soil over it or it will have difficulty sprouting new leaves.

 • Waterlilies thrive by sending root growth out through the mesh holes to surf the water for nutrients.